 The Undergraduate Mentors work with students to guide individual research paths that advance their own academic interests.
 Set up an appointment with a UM today!

 Hello!
 If you are interested in conducting research in biology or the social sciences, feel free to reach out to me.
-I participated in First Experiences in Research studying nociceptive bladder afferents in the hypogastric nerve this past year.
-Outside of research, I work at Western Psychiatric Hospital and love volunteering.
+I participated in First Experiences in Research studying nociceptive bladder afferents in the hypogastric nerve during my freshman year.
+During my sophomore year, I studied CCK expression in different brain regions of WT and ClockΔ19 mice.
+Since the beginning of my junior year, I have been working on a project characterizing the role of OSBPs in maintaining phosphoinositide homeostasis.
+I have also conducted research in the social sciences focusing on the commodification of immigrants.
+Outside of the world of research, I work as an SBA at Western Psychiatric Hospital and love volunteering.
 Contact me if you want to chat about any of these topics or my experiences at Pitt!

 Hi everyone!
 Contact me if you’re interested in biology and computer science in general.
 I have specific experience in computational biology, machine learning, and deep learning.
 I worked in a lab at Brown University this summer on a project that analyzed the performances of deep learning methods in improving the resolution of a certain type of data that captures DNA-DNA interactions, which can be viewed by scientists and researchers.
 I also worked on a project involving cognitive science and computation in my first year and I’m currently part of a computational neuroscience lab at Pitt.
 I’d love to talk about your ideas and anything outside of research—feel free to reach out!